 The CryptO'pinion?

-Masochists will be happy to know that AtariMania has the download!!
+Masochists will be happy to find this at AtariMania!!

 Magic Bytes released Clever & Smart back in 1987 and is a peculiar puzzler that is based on an original Spanish comic strip.
 Now, if I'm honest, I've never heard of that comic strip before nor have I ever played this Atari ST game.
 I'm hoping that being new to something is going to be a good thing.
 I can but hope!
 Let's see and take this weird game for a spin.